jmprieur/microsoft-identity-dotnet-app-api/README.md

 > Explain how to Explore the sample.

+## Next Steps

+this sample is mostly educative and uses the Microsoft Graph REST API, and a simplified object model to access its response The next steps would be to use the [Microsoft Graph SDK](https://docs.microsoft.com/en-us/graph/sdks/sdks-overview)

 ## Community Help and Support

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.